-This page is for the original Bat-Girl, Betty Kane and current Flamebird/Hawkfire.
+This page is for the original Pre-Crisis Bat-Girl, Betty "Bette" Kane, the reincarnated first Batgirl, Mary Elisabeth, and current Flamebird/Hawkfire.

 Mary Elisabeth Kane, Betty Kane, was the niece of a rich Gotham City’s socialite, Kathy Kane.
 Living in different city of her aunt she visited her once a year and it was on one of her annual visits that Betty discovered that her aunt was Batwoman.
 Betty confronted her aunt and she started to be her sidekick as Bat-Girl.